 The Tribal Access Portal (TAP) is an electronic system that provides limited background information of prospective applicants or current tribal employees to authorized tribal regulators.
 The information provides gaming tribes the ability to verify any job applicant’s past encounters and/or licensing history with other gaming tribes.
-Also, receipt of FBI finger print submissions by the tribes to NIGC can be verified after 24 hours, in a secure, web-based, user-friendly environment.
+Also, receipt of FBI fingerprint submissions by the tribes to NIGC can be verified after 24 hours, in a secure, web-based, user-friendly environment.
 Tribes with authorized access credentials can access the TAP at https://tap.nigc.gov.
 The TAP is available 24 hours, seven days a week.
-TAP does not provide the authorized user with access to the FBI CHRI results of a fingerprint based search or any indication that FBI CHRI does or does not exist.
+TAP does not provide the authorized user with access to the FBI CHRI results of a fingerprint-based search or any indication that FBI CHRI does or does not exist.

 Using TAP

-As soon as tribe logs in into TAPs with the proper credential, submit a search request in the database by providing the applicant’s first name, last name, and social security number.
+As soon as the tribe logs into TAPs with the proper credentials, submit a search request in the database by providing the applicant’s first name, last name, and social security number.
 Displayed within seconds will be: 1) the applicant’s name together with alias or aliases, if any; 2) a list of tribes that the applicant has some history with; 3) telephone and other contact information for those tribes.

-TAP derives its information from the following sources: 1) FBI finger print submissions by the tribes; 2) Notice of Results (NOR) submissions by the tribes to the NIGC regions in compliance with CFR 556 and 558.
+TAP derives its information from the following sources: 1) FBI fingerprint submissions by the tribes; 2) Notice of Results (NOR) submissions by the tribes to the NIGC regions in compliance with CFR 556 and 558.

 Obtaining TAP Credentials

-To obtain credentials and access TAP, an authorized tribal user will complete an online application by following easy steps listed below:
+To obtain credentials and access TAP, an authorized tribal user will complete an online application by following the easy steps listed below:

 1) Using the common Internet browser (Internet Explorer, Firefox, and Chrome), type the secure web address, https://tap.nigc.gov, or go to the main NIGC web page and type the address https://www.nigc.gov.
 Look for the Tribal Access Portal (TAP) and click on the link.

-3) After completing an online application, an automatic email is sent to the user and a copy of the acknowledgment of application is sent to the corresponding regional office.
+3) After completing an online application, an automatic email is sent to the user, and a copy of the acknowledgment of application is sent to the corresponding regional office.
 The regional office will verify the tribal user’s employment with the tribe.

 4) Upon approval by the regional office, an automated approval email will be sent to the tribal user.